 AI Director 2.0

-As in Left 4 Dead, survivors will periodically come upon "crescendo events," in which they must activate an object, causing some sort of event to happen (such as calling an elevator), which in turn summons hordes of zombies that the players must fend off for a period of time before they are allowed to move forward.
-In Left 4 Dead 2, crescendo events come in greater variety than just the old "hole-up and defend" type.
-So-called, "rolling crescendos" require the players to activate the event and then run a gauntlet while being assaulted by zombies to reach an end point where they can deactivate the event (such as turning off an alarm).
+As in the original Left 4 Dead, Survivors will periodically come across "Crescendo Events" in which a mechanism or object must be activated in order to trigger some kind of event (such as calling an elevator), which in turn attracts a horde of Infected that the Survivors must defend against for a certain length of time before being allowed to progress.
+In Left 4 Dead 2, the Crescendo Events are more varied, with greater variety than just the old "hole-up and defend" type.
+So-called "rolling Crescendos" require the players to activate the event and then run a gauntlet while being assaulted by zombies to reach an end point where they can deactivate the event (such as turning off an alarm).
 Another type of new crescendo is the optional one, such as navigating an impound yard full of alarmed cars, which, if touched or shot, will go off and draw hordes of zombies (possibly causing the survivors to set off even more car alarms, creating a spiraling chaotic chain reaction).
 These new and more dynamic types of crescendo events were motivated by Valve's desire to reduce the effectiveness of popular and very effective Left 4 Dead 1 tactics like closet camping and corner stacking, in which players crowd into a small defensible space and wait out the event, easily killing all of the infected funneled toward them.
 Some of the new special infected, as described below, such as the Spitter and Charger further counter these types of cheap survivor tactics.

-Players play as the four survivors and attempt to make it through all chapters of a campaign.
-Each chapter ends when the survivors make it to a safe room, which contain ammo, weapons, and health kits, so that the survivors can get reorganized before heading out back into the fight for their lives.
-If any players die before finishing the level, they can be rescued by being found locked in a room at certain points in the level, bringing them back to life with half health and minimal equipment.
-In the fifth (fourth for Swamp Fever and Dead Center) and final chapter of a campaign, survivors will reach a finale in which they must fight off several hordes of zombies while they wait for a rescue vehicle to reach them, which they can signal when they're ready by using a radio.
+Players select one of four Survivors and attempt to make it through all Chapters of a campaign.
+Each Chapter ends when the survivors make it to a safe room, which contain ammo, weapons, and health kits, so that the survivors can get reorganized before heading out back into the fight for their lives.
+If any players die before finishing a level, they can be rescued by being found locked inside "Survivor closets" at certain points in the level, bringing them back to life with half health and a single pistol for defense.

 The four survivors must vie against an endless swarm of zombies for as long as they can.
 Survival matches take place in any area of a campaign that has a "crescendo event," where players must activate and wait for something to happen before they can advance, during which time they are swarmed by hordes of zombies.
 In Survival, however, the hordes never end and the players cannot advance, so instead they must hold out for as long as possible.
 The hordes of zombies are not alerted until the players activate the event, and until then they have as much time as they like to prepare.
 Throughout the area, there are supplies and weapons, so that survivors can sufficiently arm themselves for the coming attack.
 As time progresses, the players face an increasing number of Special Infected, eventually even multiple Tanks at once.
 Players are judged based on how long they are able to survive, and their times are compared to those of their friends via leaderboards.